-Kissei License Agreement
+Kissei License Agreement - Fostamatinib

-We have an exclusive license and supply agreement with Kissei entered in October 2018, to develop and commercialize fostamatinib in all current and potential indications in Kissei's territory.
-Kissei is responsible for performing and funding all development activities for fostamatinib in the above-mentioned territories.
-We received an upfront cash payment of \$33.0 million, with the potential for up to an additional \$147.0 million in development, regulatory and commercial milestone payments, and will receive mid- to upper twenty percent, tiered, escalated net sales-based payments for the supply of fostamatinib.
+We have an exclusive license and supply agreement with Kissei entered in October 2018, amended in November 2022, October 2023, August 2024, and September 2024, to develop and commercialize fostamatinib in all current and potential indications in Japan, China, Taiwan and Korea.
+Kissei is responsible for performing and funding all development activities for fostamatinib in the abovementioned territories.
+At the inception of the agreement, we received an upfront cash payment of \$33.0 million.
+Further, the agreement provides for up to \$115.0 million in potential development, regulatory and commercial milestone payments, and mid- to upper twenty percent, tiered, escalated net sales-based payments for the supply of fostamatinib.
 Under the agreement, we granted Kissei the license rights to fostamatinib in Kissei's territory and are obligated to supply Kissei with drug product for use in clinical trials and pre-commercialization activities.
-We are also responsible for the manufacture and supply of fostamatinib for all future development and commercialization activities under the agreement.
-We accounted for this agreement under ASC 606 and identified the distinct performance obligations at inception of the agreement.
-We concluded that each of these performance obligations is distinct.
-We determined that the upfront fee represented the transaction price and was allocated to the performance obligations based on our best estimate of the relative standalone selling price and recognized the corresponding revenue in the period we satisfied the performance obligations.
-As of June 30, 2024 and December 31, 2023, the remaining deferred revenue was related to the material right associated with discounted fostamatinib supply which amounted to \$1.4 million.
-No revenue was recognized during the three and six months ended June 30, 2024 and 2023 associated with the remaining performance obligation.
+We are also responsible for the manufacture and supply of fostamatinib for all future development and commercialization activities.
+In April 2022, Kissei announced that an NDA was submitted to Japan's Pharmaceuticals and Medical Devices Agency (PMDA) for fostamatinib in chronic ITP which entitled us to receive a \$5.0 million non-refundable and non-creditable milestone payment.
+In December 2022, Kissei announced that Japan's PMDA approved the NDA for fostamatinib in chronic ITP, which entitled us to receive a \$20.0 million non-refundable and non-creditable milestone payment.
+We accounted for this agreement under ASC 606, and recognized the corresponding revenue in the period we satisfied the performance obligations.
+As of September 30, 2024 and December 31, 2023, the remaining deferred revenue was related to the material right associated with discounted fostamatinib supply which amounted to \$1.4 million.
+No revenue was recognized during the three and nine months ended September 30, 2024 and 2023 associated with the remaining performance obligation.